 So, absent a personal merger with Jesus Christ (an actual connection to the vitality of the “Vine,” which is His character essence) the believer is left without any real possibility of reaching a “God-approvable” state of completion.

 To be sure, intense human effort can, in some measure, make us wiser and enable us to live somewhat more consistently than if we did not try at all.
 But, such effort, in any measure, cannot literally connect us to the real character essence of Christ.

-Only a personal, Spirit-enabled merger with the Living Christ can do those indispensable things.
+Only a personal, Holy Spirit-enabled merger with the Living Christ can do those indispensable things.
 Human effort, in and of itself, simply has no real capacity for true and thorough redemption.
-That occurs only through our literal connection to the Living Christ which brings His shared character essence to life within us.
+That occurs only through our literal connection to the metaphysical vitality of the Living Christ which brings His shared character essence to life within us.

 The Present Grassroots Condition

-As we close this discussion of the redemptive role of the Holy Spirit for now, it becomes very obvious that the New Testament is new in much more than just a chronological sense.
+As we close, for now, this discussion of the redemptive role of the Holy Spirit as our connection to the Living Christ, it becomes very obvious that the New Testament is new in much more than just a chronological sense.
 It is completely new in terms of the believer’s Christ-enabled capacity for a daily intimacy with God.

 Because the Spirit now literally connects the very nature of Christ to that of the believer, everything has, indeed, changed.
 Thus, the apostle could truly write “Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.”
 (Ref.
 2 Corinthians 5:17 - KJV)

 But, the sad truth is that the grassroots condition of the contemporary Church, under all of its different labels, has become, and is becoming, increasingly deteriorated in this regard.
 And, that deterioration is largely based in two errors in contemporary thought.